NHSLeadership/nightingale-2-0/readme.txt

 == Changelog

 =2.7.10=
-* Fix duplicate IDs in search form when used in header and 404 templates (accessibility).
+* Fix duplicate IDs in search form when used in header and 404 templates (accessibility)
+* Fix keyboard focus order in pagination to follow logical reading order (accessibility)
 * Security update

 =2.7.9=